25 Best and Worst Frozen Pizzas

 Nutrition (½ pizza, 143 g): 350 calories, 14 g fat (7 g saturated fat), 850 mg sodium, 43 g carbs (3 g fiber, 5 g sugar), 13 g protein

-This thin-crusted pie is the real deal; you won't even realize it's gluten free!
-Smart Flour has their own proprietary blend of nutrient-dense ancient grains, including sorghum, teff, and amaranth.
-They were a little heavy-handed on the sodium, though, so be sure to drink water while you're eating a slice.
+This thin-crusted pie is the real deal; you won’t even realize it’s gluten-free!
+Smart Flour has its own proprietary blend of nutrient-dense ancient grains, including sorghum, teff, and amaranth.
+They were a little heavy-handed on the sodium, though, so be sure to drink water while you’re eating a slice.

 Eat This: It’s a TIE!
 Udi’s GF Three Cheese Pizza

 Nutrition (½ pizza, 142 g): 360 calories, 15 g fat (9 g saturated fat), 570 mg sodium, 45 g carbs (2 g fiber, 6 g sugar), 12 g protein

 Udi’s pie has similar nutritionals to Smart Flour, but it’s lower in sodium.
 Pick up this GF standard, made with brown rice flour, and a blend of mozzarella, fontina, and romano cheeses.